7 Important Things You Should Know About Africa

 Countries

-Africa is not a country it is one of the 6 continents of the world.
+Africa is not a country; it is one of the 6 continents of the world.
 Within this continent, there are 54 countries.
 All of them are marked territories with borders that are recognized and featured in maps.
-Most of them were colonized for many years and they have gradually gained independence over the years.
-At the moment Africa is free of colonization.
+Most of them were colonized for many years, and they have gradually gained independence over the years.
+At the moment, Africa is free of colonization.

 Wars

 Movies and the media have given a portrayal of Africa as a war-torn place where wars abound and bloodshed is their way of life.
-Indeed Africa has seen many civil wars, strife, and violence.
+Indeed, Africa has seen many civil wars, strife, and violence.
 Some countries have even faced genocide attacks that left many people grieving.
 However, this is not all that happens in Africa.
-Most of the countries have a peaceful and a tranquil state in general.
+Most countries have a peaceful and tranquil state in general.
 Politics and tribal wars seem to be the main cause of devastation.
 Note that this happens in other continents too.

 Wild Animals

-Africa is famous for the big 5 animals: Lion, Elephant, Rhino, Leopard, and Buffalo.
-So when you visit Africa remember to visit zoos, national parks or forests where there is a diversity of interesting fauna to marvel at.
+Africa is famous for the Big 5 animals: Lion, Elephant, Rhino, Leopard, and Buffalo.
+So when you visit Africa, remember to visit zoos, national parks, or forests where there is a diversity of interesting fauna to marvel at.

 Poverty